-This is known as histamine intolerance and has a number of causes, including genetics.
+This is known as histamine intolerance and has several causes, including genetics.

-To further complicate things, certain medications, which can inhibit DAO production, and diets full of foods that are naturally high in histamines can exacerbate the problem as they lead to even higher histamine levels in people who can’t break it down efficiently.
+To further complicate things, certain medications, which can inhibit DAO production, and diets that are naturally high in histamines can make problem worse.
+This is because some medications and foods lead to even higher histamine levels in people who can’t break it down efficiently.

-Genetic testing through Infinity Wellness can identify whether or not you have these variants and if histamine intolerance might be the cause of your symptoms.
+Genetic testing through Infinity Wellness can identify whether you have these variants.
+Or if histamine intolerance might be the cause of your symptoms.